ibm-cloud-docs/hs-crypto/overview.md

 {{site.data.keyword.hscrypto}} can integrate with {{site.data.keyword.cloud_notm}} data and storage services as well as VMware&reg; vSphere&reg; and VSAN, for providing data-at-rest encryption.

+The managed cloud HSM supports the industry-standard cryptographic operations by using the Public-Key Cryptography Standards (PKCS) #11.
+You don't need to change your existing applications that use PKCS #11 standard to make it run in the {{site.data.keyword.hscrypto}} environment.
+The PKCS #11 library accepts the PKCS #11 API requests from your applications and remotely accesses the cloud HSM to execute the corresponding cryptographic functions, such as digital signing and validation.
+For more information about the PKCS #11 API, see [Introducing PKCS #11](/docs/hs-crypto?topic=hs-crypto-pkcs11-intro) and [PKCS #11 API reference](/docs/hs-crypto?topic=hs-crypto-pkcs11-api-ref).

 Enterprise PKCS #11 over gRPC (GREP11) is also supported by {{site.data.keyword.hscrypto}}.
 The EP11 library provides an interface similar to the industry-standard [PKCS #11 application programming interface (API)](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html){: external}.
-For more information about the GREP11 API, see [GREP11 API reference](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).
+For more information about the GREP11 API, see [Introducing EP11 over gRPC](/docs/hs-crypto?topic=hs-crypto-grep11_intro) and [GREP11 API reference](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).

 With the built-in encryption of {{site.data.keyword.hscrypto}}, you can easily build cloud applications with sensitive data. {{site.data.keyword.hscrypto}} provides you with complete control of your data and encryption keys, including the master key.
 The service also helps your business meet regulatory compliance with the technology that provides exclusive controls on the external and privileged user access to data and keys.